corch-ro/KazakDropper/README.md

 # KazakDropper
-An advanced x86 malware dropper written in C++.
+An advanced x86 DLL payload dropper written in C++.